putimir/betaflight-tx-lua-revised/README.md

 4. Reinsert your SD card into the transmitter
 5. Power up your transmitter.

-If you copied the files correctly, you can now go into the telemetry screen setup page and set up SPX9 as a telemetry screen.
+If you copied the files correctly, you can now go into the telemetry screen setup page and set up the script as telemetry page.

 ## Adding the script as a Telemetry page
 Setting up the script as a telemetry page will enable access at the press of a button.
 (For now, this only applies to the Taranis X9D series).